RobertoValli/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a graduate student at ETH Zurich.
-I'm enrolled in the [Center for Comparative and International Studies'](https://cis.ethz.ch/Studying_CIS/PhDCIS.html) phd program under the supervision of professor [Lars-Erik Cederman](https://icr.ethz.ch/people/cederman/).
-I posses an M.A. degree in Comparative and International Studies from ETH Zurich and a B.A. in International Affairs from the University of St. Gallen.
+I am a graduate student of political science at ETH Zurich.
+I'm enrolled in the [Comparative and International Studies'](https://cis.ethz.ch/Studying_CIS/PhDCIS.html) phd program under the supervision of professor [Lars-Erik Cederman](https://icr.ethz.ch/people/cederman/).
+My dissertation uses new quantitative data to study the origins of nationalism in Europe, and is written as part of the ERC-founded [NASTAC](https://icr.ethz.ch/research/nastac/) project.

-My research interests cover broadly speaking both causes and consequences of the politicization of ethno-cultural traits, particularly in relation to state policy.
+My general research interests cover causes and consequences of the politicization of ethno-cultural traits, particularly in relation to state policy.
 I am interested in the study of state and nation-formation, discrimination, as well as ethnic and party politics.

+Before starting the phd I obtained an M.A. degree in Comparative and International Studies from ETH Zurich and a B.A. in International Affairs from the University of St. Gallen.